NASA-PDS/doi-service/SECURITY.md

 ## 📀 Supported Versions

-The following table describes which versions of the PDS4 Validation Tool are supported and which are not.
+The following table describes which versions of the PDS DOI Service are supported and which are not.

 | Version | Supported  |
 |:--------|:----------:|